 How to Grow Your Own List of Short Story Ideas

-Write down every idea that comes your way.
-The more ideas you bring to life, the more ideas will come your way, so keep track of them and then work on the best ones.
+And again, most important, remember to write down every idea that comes your way.
+As you get into the habit of writing down your ideas, you will never lack for writing ideas.
+And the more ideas you bring to life, the more ideas will come your way, so keep track of them and then work on the best ones.

 How Long is a Short Story?